TehGM/Discord.Interactions.AspNetCore/README.md

 Note that if you do this, you will need to manually handle these interactions in your controller.

 ## Development
+This library is to be considered as "beta".
+As such, features might be missing, and breaking changes might be introduced with any update.

+Please note that this library is primarily designed for personal use.
+I do not guarantee full stability, especially if library is used in a way it's not intended to.
+Feel free to [contribute](#contributing) if needed.

 ### Known Issues
 - Message Components (for example, message buttons) aren't supported currently.
 Support is planned for future versions.